 This course is an introduction to the basic principles, theories, and practices of career counseling.
 Students are exposed to the methods used for assessment and delivery of career counseling services as well as the relationship of career to other facets of development and wellness.
 The course will cover the holistic view of career counseling as an integral part of the counseling field.
-Fee: Additional fee required to cover Clifton StrengthsFinder assessment.
+Completion of COUN6532 is preferred.
+Credits 3